-For your convenience, payment may be made at most banks in favour of the Canadian Embassy, HSBC (Hong Kong and Shanghai Bank Corporation) Account Number: 002-709806-296
+For your convenience, payment may be made at most banks in favour of the Embassy of Canada to the Republic Of Korea, Citibank Korea Inc., Account number: 0038184016

 Bank receipts must show the name of the applicant and should then be attached to the application when it is submitted.
 Only original bank receipts and ATM receipts will be accepted.
 The following methods of payment are not accepted: Internet banking, telephone banking, cash and personal cheques.
 Payment in any other currency will not be accepted.

 When you pay in Won, please pay the fees as shown below, on the basis of the official rate of exchange of the Canadian Embassy.
 Do not pay the fees based on any other currency exchange rate.
 Fees must be paid in Korean Won to the above bank account.
 Applications with incorrect fees will be returned to the applicant.

 The exchange rate can be adjusted without prior notice.
 Therefore, please confirm the fee schedule on the date of application submission.

 You may also pay by a bank draft drawn against any bank in Canada made payable to the Receiver General for Canada.

 Fees must be paid in Canadian dollars by bank draft to the Receiver General for Canada; drawn against any bank in Canada.

 If your application is received at this office without the correct processing fee attached, it will be returned to you unprocessed.
 This can cause you significant delays, so calculate your fee carefully.

 Cash payment is not accepted.
 We are not responsible for the loss of cash sent by mail or courier.